 Spend your summer with us.

-Accommodations will primarily be in double and some triple rooms and students will be assigned based on application date.
-Some singles will be available, but will be limited based upon availability.
+Accommodations will primarily be in double and triple rooms and students will be assigned based on application date.
+Singles will be available, but will be limited based upon availability.
 Students who have special needs should mark their housing application appropriately and get in touch with the corresponding office as noted.
 Other accommodations will be made if necessary.
 The minimum period of time a student can apply for housing is one summer school session.

 Summer Housing Procedures and Policies